Geometry-Aware Edge-State Tracking for Resilient Affine Formation Control: INTRODUCTION

+\textit{Layout:} Section \ref{sec: preliminaries} provides the basics of the affine formation control, followed by the proposed adaptive edge tracking modeling in Section \ref{sec: prob form}.
+In Section \ref{sec: est design}, we introduce the way to calculate edge estimates from the formation geometry and discuss the limitations and solutions.
+We then propose the geometry-aware relative Kalman filtering (GA-RKF), which adaptively combines the geometric edge estimates, direct edge measurements, and dynamic predictions.
+The convergence and optimality of GA-RKF are discussed in Section \ref{sec: cvg and opt} before numerical validations of the proposed concepts and practical scenarios in Section \ref{sec: sim}.
+Finally, we provide conclusions and future works in Section \ref{sec: conclusions}.

-\textit{Notation:} Vectors and matrices are represented by lowercase and uppercase boldface letters respectively such as $\mathbf{a}$ and $\mathbf{A}$.
+\textit{Notations:} Vectors and matrices are represented by lowercase and uppercase boldface letters, respectively, such as $\mathbf{a}$ and $\mathbf{A}$.
 The elements of matrix $\mathbf{A}$ are expressed using $[\mathbf{A}]_{ij}$ where $i$ and $j$ denote the index of rows and columns, respectively.
-Sets and graphs are represented using calligraphic letters e.g., $\mathcal{A}$, and the intersection and union of sets are $\cap$ and $\cup$, respectively.
+Sets and graphs are represented using calligraphic letters, e.g., $\mathcal{A}$.
 The relative complement of two sets is denoted by \textbackslash.
 Vectors of length $N$ of all ones and zeros are denoted by $\mathbf{1}_N$ and $\mathbf{0}_N$, respectively.
 An identity matrix of size $N$ is denoted by $\mathbf{I}_N$.
-The Kronecker product is $\otimes$ and a vectorization of a matrix is denoted by $\text{vec}(\cdot)$ by stacking all the columns vertically.
-The trace operator is denoted by $\text{tr}(\cdot)$.
+The Kronecker product is $\otimes$ and a vectorization of a matrix is denoted by $\vec(\cdot)$ by stacking all the columns vertically.
+The trace operator is denoted by $\tr(\cdot)$.
 We also use subscripts $k$ on vectors and matrices to indicate a time-varying variable.

-\section{Preliminaries}
+\section{PRELIMINARIES}